 Edward John’s Soldier’s Will, which he probably wrote just before he went into battle is on the website –

 This website has recently started and will be ongoing, so perhaps some more of the local soldier’s wills will be on it.
 The cost is £10 and can be ordered online.

 This is an amended version of Edward John’s family history and now I know that there were 3 brothers and 1 cousin who sadly died in the Great War.
 Edward John being the cousin.

-Charles, Hedley & Frank DAVIES, three brothers, who also died in WW1 and their families paid a heavy price.
+Charles, Hedley & Frank Davies were three brothers, who also died in WW1.
+Their families paid a heavy price.
 Hedley and Charles are remembered on the Hawarden Memorial, but Hedley and Frank are remembered on the Gwersyllt War Memorial, Frank was living there with his wife and family and is buried in Gwersyllt Churchyard.
 Edward John Wainwright is his cousin, and the son of Elizabeth Wainwright (nee Davies), the three brother’s sister.
 To get the whole story about these families, you will need to read all their stories,